vzachari/IronSmithQSM/README.md

 You can create the /OutputFolder/Freesurfer_Skip folder or Ironsmith will create it for you if you have run it at least once previously for OutputFolder.

 b) Rename the recon-all folder to **Subj_FreeSurfSeg_Skull**.
 Subj should match the one provided in MyInputFile and should correspond to the participant you want the segmentation step skipped.

+**Note:** if Ironsmith runs freesurfer it will create **Subj_FreeSurfSeg_Skull** and place it under **/OutputFolder/Subj/MPR**.
+This helps reduce processing time if for any reason one would like to repeat the analysis on a given participant (e.g. due to crash or errors).
+Just copy/move this folder over to **/OutputFolder/Freesurfer_Skip**, delete the problematic participant folder (e.g **/OutputFolder/Subj**) and re-run Ironsmith.

 ### Viewing output NIFTI files